ILL@MU: Interlibrary Loan and Scan & Deliver Articles

 Request Books, Dissertations, DVDs, … through Interlibrary Loan

 - First check MU Libraries Book Finder.
-If the item is available, request it through MERLIN or MOBIUS.
+If the item is available, request it through Discover@MU or MOBIUS.

 - Log on to ILL@MU and fill out the appropriate request form to obtain the book, dissertation or thesis not available in MU Libraries Book Finder.
 Use the book form to request a DVD.